-6.6.2 Hydraulic Oil Filter - Cleaning
+6.6.2 Hydraulic Oil Filter

-With the hydraulic tank emptied, the hydraulic return filter should be removed and cleaned.
-The filter is made of stainless steel screen and is reused.
+With the hydraulic tank emptied, the hydraulic return filter should be changed.

+For optimum performance, the filter element should be changed every 100 hours.
 The filter is located on top of the hydraulic oil tank.